ajmimalek/EleganceProject/README.md

 This project was generated with [Express Application Generator](https://expressjs.com/en/starter/generator.html).

-In order to launch the frontend server you need to :
+In order to launch the backend server you need to :
 - Launch this command :
 ```bash
 npm start